oicheryl/oicheryl.github.io/about.md

 <img src="/images/headshot.jpeg" alt="Cheryl Hung, Arm" class="about-image"/>

-Cheryl Hung brings engineers together to build the future of infrastructure, especially cloud native and open source.
-As Senior Director at Arm, she leads ecosystem strategy to drive adoption of the Arm architecture across cloud, 5G and networking.
+Cheryl Hung is Senior Director and Head of Ecosystem at Arm.
+She is also a startup advisor and thought leader in open source and ecosystem strategy.

-She founded the Cloud Native London meetup in 2017, and was previously VP Ecosystem at the Cloud Native Computing Foundation, Linux Foundation.
+She was VP Ecosystem at the Cloud Native Computing Foundation, responsible for over 150 organisations such as Apple, Airbnb, CERN, Intuit and Spotify.
+She was an early pioneer in Kubernetes, founded the Cloud Native London meetup in 2017 and grew it to over 9000 members.
+Previously she led a team of field engineers at Apple Cloud Services and built backend search for Google Maps.

-At Google and Apple Cheryl built software and engineering teams, and she holds a Masters in Computer Science from the University of Cambridge.
+Cheryl holds a Masters degree in Computer Science from the University of Cambridge.

 # Contact me